Get Tech Tips

 B) Sell online courses

-You are probably aware by now that we do neither of those things, we are a free learning resource for anyone looking to improve their professional skills in HVAC/R and that we are PRIMARILY for techs by techs as our tagline proclaims.
+You are probably aware by now that we do neither of those things.
+We are a free learning resource for anyone looking to improve their professional skills in HVAC/R, and we are PRIMARILY for techs by techs, as our tagline proclaims.

-Many people ask me what school they should attend or what online course they should consider and many ask “Is going to trade school even worth it?”.
-I'm going to attempt to answer these questions broadly but first, allow me to share my education experience and philosophy.
+Many people ask me what school they should attend or what online course they should consider, and many ask, “Is going to trade school even worth it?”
+I will attempt to answer these questions broadly, but please allow me to share my education experience and philosophy first.

 I went to one year of HVAC/R trade school at 16 and started working in the field at 17.
-At the time, I really liked my instructor but he was not very engaged with actively instructing and most of my time was spent reading and alone in the lab doing who knows what.
+At the time, I really liked my instructor, but he was not very engaged with actively instructing, and I spent most of my time reading and alone in the lab doing who knows what.

-My philosophy on trades education is now formed by my own experience as a student, apprentice and tech and then as a corporate trainer, business owner and content creator.
-This philosophy continues to change and evolve as meet new people and gain their perspective as you will hear.
+My philosophy on trades education is now formed by my own experience as a student, apprentice, and tech, and then as a corporate trainer, business owner, and content creator.
+This philosophy continues to change and evolve as I meet new people and gain their perspectives, as you will hear.

-This means that while I wish students would all fully understand Ohms law that only matters if it helps them do something practical they can be expected to encounter in their jobs.
-Until a student can start APPLYING the information it will begin to quickly fade from memory and some people have a better “fact memorization” memory than others.
+In other words, while I wish students would all fully understand Ohm's law, that only matters if it helps them do something practical they can be expected to encounter in their jobs.
+Until a student can start APPLYING the information, it will quickly begin to fade from memory, and some people have a better “fact memorization” memory than others.
 Most people need REGULAR reiteration and application for facts to stick.

-Because of this philosophy and my own experiences with students and as a student I have a tendency to approach traditional trade education with some skepticism, not that there is anything fundamentally broken or that the instructors are to blame but something has always felt….. missing.
+Because of this philosophy, my own experiences with students, and my experiences as a student, I tend to approach traditional trade education with some skepticism—not that there is anything fundamentally broken or that the instructors are to blame, but something has always felt… missing.

 My Recent Epiphany

-I have the honor of knowing some really generous and distinguished instructors and past instructors such as Rick Ruscigno w/ Lincoln Tech, Jason Obrzut and Eugene Silberstein with ESCO, Ty Branaman at National Technical Institute and many, many more.
-It is such an important role these guys play in the industry and I confess I rarely take enough time to thank them for the important work they do.
+I have the honor of knowing some really generous and distinguished instructors and past instructors, such as Rick Ruscigno with Lincoln Tech, Jason Obrzut and Eugene Silberstein with ESCO, Ty Branaman at National Technical Institute, and many, many more.
+These guys play such an important role in the industry, and I confess that I rarely take enough time to thank them for the important work they do.

-One past instructor is my friend Gary Reecher and Gary is very active in the HVAC school group and many others and always shares great resources.
-A few months ago Gary asked if I would be willing to come up to Louisville, KY and help judge the SkillsUSA nationals HVAC/R competition.
+One past instructor is my friend, Gary Reecher, and Gary is very active in the HVAC School group and many others.
+He always shares great resources.
+A few months ago, Gary asked if I would be willing to come up to Louisville, KY, and help judge the SkillsUSA nationals HVAC/R competition.

-I found the HVAC/R competition area and Gary showed me around the various stations by Carrier, Lennox, Harris, Haier, Emerson, Hussman and RSES.
-These competitions covered everything from recovery, evacuation and charging (the area I worked in) to brazing, electrical diagnosis, refrigerant circuit diagnosis and airflow testing.
-I will confess I was quite impressed by the diversity of topics covered as well as the quality of the test equipment.
+I found the HVAC/R competition area, and Gary showed me around the various stations by Carrier, Lennox, Harris, Haier, Emerson, Hussman, and RSES.
+These competitions covered everything from recovery, evacuation, and charging (the area I worked in) to brazing, electrical diagnosis, refrigerant circuit diagnosis, and airflow testing.
+I was quite impressed by the diversity of topics covered and the quality of the test equipment.

-The competitors were all trade school students who had already competed locally and in their states and won or placed high enough to be an alternate if the winners couldn't make it.
-As the competition began the students began filing into the work areas and they were judged on their aptitude in performing the task, proper safety practices and their answers to some questions related to the task at hand in a maximum of 45 minutes.
+The competitors were all trade school students who had already competed locally and in their states and won or placed high enough to fill in if the winners couldn't make it.
+As the competition began, the students began filing into the work areas.
+They were judged on their aptitude in performing the task, proper safety practices, and their answers to some questions related to the task at hand in a maximum of 45 minutes.

-I judged seven competitors personally and the skills ranged from several who performed the tasks smoothly and perfectly with one student who explained everything he did as he worked with great precision to several others who had no idea how to connect the recovery machine.
+I judged seven competitors personally.
+The skills ranged from several who performed the tasks smoothly and perfectly with one student who explained everything he did as he worked with great precision to several others who had no idea how to connect the recovery machine.

 It took me back to my nervous and horrid performance in the VICA competition when I was in school and forced me to think about what was missing for me in school and how it changed when I went into the field.

-I think SkillsUSA competition is an excellent way to help focus students on the application of the skills of the trade by getting them to perform reps on the skills of the trade rather than memorization of facts.
+I think the SkillsUSA competition is an excellent way to help focus students on applying the skills of the trade by getting them to perform reps on the skills of the trade rather than memorization of facts.

-While the concept of competition may not appeal to all students the pressure of competition is actually a strong simulation for the pressures of being in the field with the customer watching and the clock running.
+While the concept of competition may not appeal to all students, the pressure of competition is actually a strong simulation of the pressures of being in the field with the customer watching and the clock running.

 Then it struck me…